deadlydog/deadlydog.github.io/ReadMe.md

 ## Customizations I've made to the theme / site

-Anywhere that I make custom code changes, I try to put `Dan's Customizations` in comments, so doing a search of the repo for `Dan` should find all places I've changed / overwritten code.
+Anywhere that I make custom code changes to the theme's files, I try to put `Dan's Customizations` in comments, so doing a search of the repo for `Dan` should find all places I've changed / overwritten code.
 This doesn't include the `_config.yml` though, as we're expected to set custom settings in there.
+Any files that I've created typically use PascalCase for the file name; files overriding a file from the theme typically use lowercase kebab-case.

 Here's a list of places I've changed code.
 This typically meant copying the file from the forked minimal-mistakes repo and overriding parts of it:

 - `_data/navigation.yml`: Added Home navigation menu item and commented out Tags.
 - `_includes/analytics-providers/google-gtag.html`: Wrapped the Google Analytics code in a function so it is not run until user accepts cookies.